-Summary: Senate Bill 743 (SB 743) was passed by the State legislature in 2013, and incorporated in the California Environmental Quality Act (CEQA) guidelines in 2018.
-The actual implementation of SB 743 began on July 1, 2020.
-SB 473 requires level of service (LOS) be replaced with vehicle miles traveled (VMT) as the metric for transportation impact analyses in the CEQA process.
+Summary: The Legislature passed Senate Bill 743 (SB 743) in 2013, and it was incorporated in the California Environmental Quality Act (CEQA) guidelines in 2018.
+Implementation began on July 1, 2020.
+SB 743 requires level of service (LOS) be replaced with vehicle miles traveled (VMT) as the metric for transportation impact analyses in the CEQA process.
 SB 743 is going to have profound changes to how local land use development projects and transportation capacity projects are approved.
 It serves the State's overall climate change goals by encouraging infill development and discouraging greenfield development; supporting green projects, such as transit and active transportation projects and minimizing capacity increasing projects.
 The intended transportation and land use changes through SB 743 will help people drive less, promote a diversity of land use mixes and encourage alternative transportation such as transit, walking and biking.